Unifex/risky.biz/jekyll_src/README.md

 If you're uploading the generated site it will be in the `_site` directory.

+## Configuration
+In the \_data directory there are a number of YML files.
+These are used in providing various values to the FrontMatter used in the blog and podcasts layouts.

+### authors.yml
+These are used on the blog posts to present a consistant author name and the key can be used as a url slug in the future should we ever add something like ```/author/author-slug```.

+### categories.yml
+This was used to provide a few extra values to each category.
+The Categories are no longer used.

+### rss.yml
+This file contains values replaced in the RSS feeds.

+### sponsors.yml
+The layout for these are:
+sponsor_key:
+  name: Display name
+  url: The url the user is sent to if clicked
+  banner_url: path or URL to the browser

+The sponsor key is not displayed.
+It just needs to be unique, a single string(no spaces(use underscores)), something related is good.

+The banner_url can either be a fully formed URL or an absolute path.
+In the ```jekyll_src``` directory any directories that _do not_ with an underscore will be added to the compiled site.
+The ```static/img/sponsors``` directory is where I've been putting the images so to reference images in that directory the banner_url would be ```/static/img/sponsors/placeholder_sponsor_image.png```.

 ## Credits

 * Jekyll: for the engine and for providing an awesome [docker instance](https://hub.docker.com/r/jekyll/jekyll/) that makes all the things easy.